JStateson/MSboinc/README.md

 --set_hostname <name>          use this as hostname
---set_password <password>      rpc gui password --set_backoff N                set backoff to this value --do_not_spoof                 disable gpu spoofing, if spoofing enabled enabled --set_bunker_cnt <project> N   bunker this many workunits for given project then quit
+--set_password <password>      rpc gui password --set_backoff N                set backoff to this value --do_not_spoof                 disable gpu spoofing, if spoofing was enabled

+--set_bunker_cnt <project> N   bunker this many workunits for given project then quit
 --mw_bug_fix                   delay attaching output to allow new work to download (Milkyway only) --bunker_time_string <text>    unix time cutoff for reporting in this format exactly: 11/24/2019T10:41:29 --version                      now gives date and time of build in additon to 7.16.33
 ```
-Filtering of project messages is done in the optoins section of cc_config.xml and allows for
+Filtering of project messages is done in the options section of cc_config.xml and allows for
 hiding messages that obscure the limited amount of space visible in the event log.
 In addition,
 some non-project messages such as "Backing off" are displayed only when the project name changes.
 ```